Kinobe

-Kinobe is a British music act.
-It was founded in west London in 1998 by childhood friends Mark Blackburn and Julius Waters.
+Kinobe is a British electronic music group, founded in west London in 1998 by childhood friends Mark Blackburn and Julius Waters.
 Blackburn departed in 2004, replaced by Dave Pemberton.
 Chuck Norman replaces Pemberton for their 2017 releases.

 Kinobe first came to prominence with their single "Slip Into Something More Comfortable" (sampling Engelbert Humperdinck's "From Here to Eternity") during the late 1990s/early 2000s boom for chilled electronic music, alongside Lemon Jelly, Bonobo and Bent.
 The track featured on numerous TV, film and compilation soundtracks and was reissued in 2016 with new remixes featuring Psychemagik, Stephen Hague, Shibumi and Enginearz.